Charges Dropped! Lola Adesioye Opens Up About Actor Gbenga Akinnagbe's Sexual Assault Claims

 “Filing false reports is a problem,” Adesioye told The Grio, “and people shouldn’t be allowed to get away with it.
 We should not be allowed to use celebrity to leverage the law to abuse and manipulate.
 I mean, I went to the housing court because he was harassing me.
 So essentially, he’s actually been enabled and empowered by the law to spend another five and a half months harassing me.”

-Adesioye explained that she and the actor became friends after meeting at a party in 2019.
+Adesioye explained that she and the actor, who secured roles on The Wire and as Larry Brown on the HBO series The Deuce, became friends after meeting at a party in 2019.
 While she says they sometimes flirted, their relationship was mainly platonic with some business dealings coming into play.

 When the time came for her to find a new home, the actor offered Adesioye to rent a property next door to his home in Brooklyn.
 She ended up moving into the house in early May 2020.